 Accidents happen, especially when you're potty training your new pup.
-Puppies and senior pets are known for having the occasional accident, but it can happen with any dog.
-That's why it's important for all owners to know how to get dog poop out of carpet.
+Puppies and senior pets have the occasional accident, but it can happen with any dog.
+That's why all owners need to know how to get dog poop out of the carpet.

 How To Get Dog Poop Out of Carpet